A contribution to the understanding

 The myth seems to revolve around transformations of the Self, apart from conscious transformation.
 Complementation would be a slow process during which the largely unconscious Self undergoes metamorphosis, by the aid of an attentive consciousness.
 Although the conscious subject experiences change, it is not generally the same process as assimilation.
 Consciousness is enlightened by the arrival of the first two lotuses.
 But Horus is brought back to life again when the ego makes restitution and dims its light, while focusing its attention.
 Conscious energy goes back into the unconscious, as a restitution, which is what underlies the idea of sacrifice in religion.
 Among modern Westerners, a recurrent theme is to abandon worldly life and set out on a spiritual journey, typically involving reclusion and contemplation.
 The proselyte is often away for years, after which he/she often decides to return.
 A central theme in Buddhism is the ideal of the spiritual seeker who, after having achieved enlightenment, returns to the world.
 The Jungian process of individuation cannot really account for such a radical shift of ideals, since the Jungian Self is one

 .
 Spiritual and worldly life are supposed to be integral and not separated in time.
-Arguably, there is too much focus on integration and too little focus on complementation.
+Arguably, there is too much focus on integration and too little on complementation.
 In historical light, integration corresponds to the sacrifice of the deity whereas complementation corresponds to the restorative sacrifice of the religious devotee.

-The weak ego, especially in the narcissistic personality, has a pronounced aversion to vulnerability in the other party, as it can cause chinks in the armour.
+The frail ego, especially in the narcissistic personality, has a pronounced aversion to vulnerability in the other party, as it can cause chinks in the armour.
 Thanatos is called up in an effort to neutralize symbiotic Eros.
 Following the pattern of projective identification, a little twig on the Mother-tree is cut off, in the manner of a vicarious sacrifice.
 The projection occurs since the perpetrator himself is unknowingly an outgrowth on the Mother, especially in cases where his personality is merely a product of his own cultural and ethnic group.
-It represents the sacrifice of a limb, which is a recurrent motif in mythology and in history of culture and religion.
+It represents the sacrifice of a limb; a recurrent motif in mythology and in history of culture and religion.
 Yet the inferior personality experiences an equally strong symbiotic drive when the other party conforms to collective ideals.

 In the encounter with a personality of greater scope the delimitations of the ego are threatened.
 Advanced culture of great range activates Thanatos in the inferior personality.
 Since it is unmanageable to adapt, a personality of lesser scope is threatened with dissolution.
 Only if Eros is curbed can ego delimitations be upheld.
 The “Other” represents a threat to the inner narcissistic harmony formed upon vanity and self-conceit, which is ego wholeness